rogerboesch/vectrex-dev/README.md

 - Works on macOS and Linux — available
 - Works on Windows — coming soon

-While VectreC is still in development, it's already a powerful tool for game programming in C. It's compatible with macOS and Linux, allowing you to start coding games immediately.
+While VectreC is still in development, it's already a powerful tool and compatible with macOS and Linux.

 ### How to install